Tmux: Terminal Multiplexor

 Getting Started

 Install via your package manager, configure in ~/.config/tmux/, and you're ready to go.
-The defaults are excellent, but customization makes it truly yours.
+The defaults are okay, but customization makes fit your ways of doing things and looky feely.